Author of historical fiction and mystery romance novels set in Ireland and the UK

 “Throwing up did wonders for it, Mrs Bell.”

 Chuckling, she returned to the solid fuel range and made a pot of tea.

 Will ate a hearty breakfast, brought some warm water upstairs to his bedroom, and washed and shaved.
 He then put on the clean shirt, collar, and cravat Mrs Bell had left out for him, followed by a hired black frock coat in the latest style, waistcoat, and trousers.
 Mrs Bell nodded approvingly when she saw him about to leave and making a final adjustment to the cravat.

 “All the ladies will be after you, dressed like that.”

 He immediately thought of Cecilia but managed a weak smile.
 “Once Fred’s a married man, I’ll relax.”

 As best man, he had to get Fred to the church with no mishaps.
 Hailing a cab on Cork Street, Will travelled to Fred’s home on Ely Place Upper, hoping his friend was there and that he wouldn’t have to return to the brothel and pull Fred out of bed.
 Luckily, he found Fred in the hall and surprisingly docile – the magnitude of what he was about to do was dawning on him – and by a quarter to eleven they were seated in St Andrew’s Church beside Jerry waiting for Margaret Dawson to arrive.
 An hour later, Fred was a married man, and they returned to Ely Place Upper for a celebratory meal.

 “One down, two to go,” Fred roared after the speeches had been made and put arms around Will and Jerry.

 “Perhaps.”
 Will reached for another glass of champagne.

 “Will?”
 Fred followed him outside to the garden.
 “Cecilia’s gone.
 Married.
 Forget her.
-I’ll wager you forgot about her for a bit last night, eh?”
+I’ll wager you forgot about her for a while last night, eh?”